OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 **Change the Default values:**
 If you use the YAML definition above, remember to change the default values entered including the Admin Username, Admin Password, and the version of the `octopusdeploy/octopusdeploy` image to use.
 You also need to provide values for the License Key and database Master Key.
 :::

+Once fully deployed, this Stateful Set configuration will have three load balancers, and three public IPs.

+The `octopus-web` service is used to access the web interface.
+The Octopus Web Portal can make requests to any node, so load balancing across all the nodes means the web interface is accessible even if one node is down.

+The `octopus-0` service is used to point Polling Tentacles to the first node, and the `octopus-1` service is used to point Polling Tentacles to the second node.
+We have also exposed the web interface through these services, which gives the ability to directly interact with a given node, but the `octopus-web` service should be used for day to day work as it is load balanced.

 The next sections describe the Stateful Set definition in more detail.